UCL/scikit-surgerydocker/.docs/source/gpu_container.md

 # Dockerizing a GPU program:
 This is a hands on demo tutorial, showing how scikit-surgerydocker package could be used to dockerize the Python application.
-In this demo we are dockerizing [stereo-recon-example](https://weisslab.cs.ucl.ac.uk/ThomasDowrick/stereo-recon-example) program.
+In this demo we are dockerizing [stereo-recon-example](https://weisslab.cs.ucl.ac.uk/ThomasDowrick/stereo-recon-example) program that needs a GPU on the host computer (computer running docker) and Nvidia Driver installed.

 ## About stereo-recon-example program: